This topic includes:

 |▪||Previews used in 3D Mode [3D Mode requires considerably more performance of the graphics card than 2D Mode does.]|

 The more pixels/voxels, Layers, and Storage Places are used, the more computer performance is required.
-If you aren’t sure if your configuration is sufficient, use the MADRIX demo version to test the software prior to purchase.
+If you aren’t sure if your configuration is sufficient, use the MADRIX Software in demo mode to test the software prior to purchase.

 |▪||Please always pay attention to the minimum system requirements as well.|